Tapping

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 102 daily trips across all routes, translating to about 18 weekly trips per individual stop.
+According to the 2021 Census, only 7.9% of residents work from home, potentially influenced by COVID-19 conditions.
+Service frequency averages 102 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport